DailyTrojan-Online/dailytrojan-mobile/README.md

-# dailytrojan
+# DailyTrojan Mobile

-A new Flutter project.
+The DailyTrojan Mobile app, written in Flutter